Health Targets News

 95% of 8-months-olds will have their primary course of immunisation (6 weeks, 3 months and 5 months immunisation events) on time.

 90% of PHO enrolled patients who smoke have been offered help to quit smoking by a health care practitioner in the last 15 months.

 90% of pregnant women who identify as smokers upon registration with a DHB-employed midwife or Lead Maternity Carer are offered brief advice and support to quit smoking.

 |Raising healthy kids||By December 2017, 95% of obese children identified in the B4 School Check programme will be offered a referral to a health professional for clinical assessment and family-based nutrition, activity and lifestyle interventions.|

-For more information please see the Health Targets page on the Ministry of Health website.
+For more information please see the Health targets page on the Ministy of Health's website.